-The Federal Supreme Court ruled that the Canton Aargau must deduct the
+The Federal Supreme Court ruled that the Canton of Aargau must deduct the maintenance contributions and the Canton of Bern is allowed to tax them

 © Prof. Dr. iur.
-Madeleine Simonek, University of Zurich, Fall Semester 2018
+Madeleine Simonek, University of Zurich, Fall Semester 2019

 Harmonisation of Direct Taxes (I)